A Place for Romance: Paranormal • Fantasy • Futuristic • Contemporary • Historical • Suspense • & Asian Dramas

 I stand in front of my window and imagine myself a fearless knight, imagine myself a witch who hid her heart in her finger and then chopped her finger off.

-Jude is tortured by her classmates in an endless barrage of bullying from Cardan and his lackies: Nicasia, Valerian, and the lesser aggressive of the beasts, Locke.
+Jude is tortured by her classmates in an endless barrage of bullying from Cardan and his trio: Nicasia, Valerian, and the lesser aggressive of the beasts, Locke.

 And then Dain recruits her to be his spy against Balekin as rumor of the king's impending abdication slowly comes to fruition.
 She accepts his bargain in exchange for his protection against being glamoured, controlled, and likewise.